Juliopo/customModal/README.md

 npm install react-native-custom-modal
 ```

-if you want save in your package `npm install react-native-custom-modal`
+if you want save in your package `npm install react-native-custom-modal --save`

 ### Props